crichez/FowlerNollVo/CONTRIBUTING.md

 # Contributing to `FowlerNollVo`

 This project is small and simple.
 We expect most contributions to relate to:
+* Bug fixes
 * Performance
 * Documentation
 * Style
 * Implementations

 Changes to the hash function are considered out of scope, since this repository is simply an implementation of the existing function.

+## Bug Fixes

+If you find that the FNV-1 hash is improperly implemented please create an issue and let us know.
+If you find that a certain method causes memory leaks, please report so showing your profiling results.
+If you experience a crash of any kind, please create an issue and include your code.

 ## Performance